Characterization of saturated graphs related to pairs of disjoint matchings: Basics tools

 \item $|M \cap (H \cup H')|$ is maximum among all $M,H,H'$ satisfying \labelcref{conditions:M_maximum}--\labelcref{conditions:HH'_Lambda_mu}.

 \item $|M \cap H|$ is maximum among all $M,H,H'$ satisfying \labelcref{conditions:M_maximum}--\labelcref{conditions:M_intersect_HH'}. \end{enumerate} \end{defn}

+As we will demonstrate in the next section, these matchings capture the most important structural behavior of $\frac{\mu(G)}{\nu(G)}<1$ graphs.
 Throughout this section, let $M$, $H$, $H'$ be maximally intersecting matchings.
 Here are a few basic facts about $M$-$H$ alternating chains.
 Define an \emph{end-edge} of a path to be an edge in the path incident to one of the path's terminal vertices.

 \begin{lemma} \ \begin{enumerate}[(\ref*{known_facts}.a)] \item The maximal $M$-$H$ alternating chains are odd paths with end-edges in $M$.

 \item The end-edges of $M$-$H$ alternating paths are in $H'$.